Creating a budget is the first step in taking control of your finances. Sticking to your budget is another challenge altogether.

 2. Subscriptions: While seemingly low monthly fees can be attractive, subscription magazines and online services (think Netflix, Hulu, etc.) add up.
 These costs are hurting your budget if you are not using the services or if you could find them elsewhere online for free.
 Eventually, these just become another add-on to your monthly payments so it’s a good idea every so often to re-evaluate whether yours are worth keeping.

 3. Credit Card Interest: Credit cards have several attractive features: allowing you to buy now and pay later, providing cash back, and helping you earn points toward a new car, vacation or night out.
 Paying installments on your purchases over time may appear to be a great way to buy all your monthly and superfluous purchases.
 However, high interest rates add up over time if you carry a balance and you can find yourself deep in debt before you know it.
 You may think you are paying off your purchase when all you are doing is treading water by paying off the interest.
 To avoid this, it’s important to know the interest rates of your credit cards, pay off your balance in full every month, and save before you purchase.
 Carrying a lot of debt can have longer-term implications on your credit scores too.
-If you want to see how your debt is affecting your credit, check out our free and anonymous debt management tool, Debt in Focus and be sure to take advantage of our First Score service to learn ways to improve your score as well.

 4. Excess Phone, Cable & Utility Bills: Many households are paying hundreds of dollars for TV, Internet, cell phone, and utility expenses each month.
 No matter how comfortable these tools make us, they are taking up valuable space in our budgets.
 Look through your bills carefully and try to scale back from services you aren’t using or do not need to use, from running the air-conditioning while you are at work to paying for a DVR on a second TV you never even watch.
 Also, be sure you are not paying for a level of service you don’t need.
 If these alterations don’t bring a big enough impact on your budget, consider alternatives like prepaid phone services and switching cable providers.